 When I started getting lower back pain from wearing my flip flops all summer, a friend recommended I get some comfy crocs instead.
 Whether you love them or hate them, crocs are popular with people who are on their feet all day and are known for their comfort and durability.

 While crocs come in more than 30 colors, white (and black) crocs are particularly popular because they are neutral and can be worn with almost any outfit.
 The problem is that white crocs can easily get dirty and stained when you wear them frequently.
-This post talks about how to clean white crocs and keep them looking like new, but these techniques can be used to clean any color crocs.
+The good news is that they are also easy to clean!
+Learn how to clean white crocs, remove tough stains, and keep your crocs looking like new using the cleaning methods outlined below.

 RELATED POST: How to clean flip flops (even when they stink)